 How The Miller Act Protects Contractors

-On nearly all federal government construction projects, certain lower tier subcontractors or materials suppliers are protected from nonpayment by the payment bond required by the Miller Act, which requires a payment bond on every federal project over $100,000.
-The Act’s aim is to protect subcontractors and third-tier suppliers and workers.
+A payment bond is required for every federal government construction project over $100,000.
+But certain materials suppliers and lower tier subcontractors are protected from nonpayment.
+The Miller Act’s aim is to protect subcontractors and third-tier suppliers and workers.
 In most cases it does, but not in every case.

 Bailey & Bailey, P.C., has litigated Miller Act claims as both Plaintiffs’ and Defendants’ counsel from coast to coast.
 The unique nature of these claims requires a firm grounding in federal procurement regulations governing federal construction contracts, even though the dispute is between private parties.